Hello World

 If you get an error, such as "Command not found" or some variation of that, you probably need to install Java.

-OK, so now that you are ready to run a Java applications, let’s move on to the Pedestal part.
+OK, so now that you are ready to run a Java application, let’s move on to the Pedestal part.

 Starting From Scratch